joelhalen/droptracker-docs/docs/source/index.rst

-Welcome to the DropTracker documentation!
+Welcome to the DropTracker docs :)
 ===================================

 The **DropTracker** is a RuneLite plugin that tracks drops, achievements, collection logs, and personal bests at various different bosses through Old School RuneScape.

-It pulls data from `WiseOldMan <https://www.wiseoldman.net/>`_ to manage members, name-changes, and group associations.
+It pulls data from `WiseOldMan <https://www.wiseoldman.net/>`_ to manage group memberships, name-changes, and various bits of account data.

 This documentation intends to ensure that your set-up and use of the DropTracker is as seamless and simple as it possibly can be.

 Check out the :doc:`runelite` section for information on our RuneLite plugin, and the :doc:`discord_bot` section for information on our Discord bot.

+>> Check out :doc:`getting_started` to get started.

 .. note::